The program is not made for the marine environment, and it can not compute any effects of stratification due to salinity gradients.

 As an academic institution we unfortunately do not have the resources to give user support for SSIIM.
 If you have problems, we recommend that you read the documentation carefully.
 If you need user support for your CFD work, we recommend that you use a commercial CFD program, for example one of those listed here.

 Software statistics says an average computer program will have 2-20 bugs pr.
 1000 program lines.
 The SSIIM programs will therefore have between 100-1000 bugs.
+New versions of the SSIIM program have not been thorougly tested before uploaded on this web page.

 I disclaim all warranties with regard to this software and the information in this document, whether expressed or implied, including without limitation, warranties of fitness and merchantability.
 In no event shall I or my employers, be liable for any special, indirect or consequential damages or any damages whatsoever resulting from loss of use, data or profits, whether in an action of contract, negligence or other tortuous action, arising out of or in connection with the use or performance of this software.
 It is not recommended that the program be used for solving a problem whose incorrect solution could lead to injury to a person or loss of property.
 If you do use the program in such a manner, it is at your own risk.
 It is necessary to know that to understand and interpret the program results properly it is required that the user have knowledge and experience in computational fluid dynamics and hydraulic engineering.